 This journal allows the author(s) to have a copyright without restriction.
 The journal allows the author or authors to retain publication rights without restriction.

 Open Access Policy

-Contributions should be in either American or British English.
-The text must be clear and concise, conforming to accepted standards of English style and usage.
-Non-native English speakers are advised to seek professional help with the language.
+Contributions must be in American English or English.
+The text should be clear and concise, conforming to accepted standards of English style and usage.
+Non-native speakers of English are advised to seek help from professionals.

-All pages should be numbered.
-Abbreviations should be standard and used just in necessary cases, after complete explanations in the first usage.
-The editorial office reserves the right to edit the submitted manuscripts in order to comply with the Journal’s style.
-In any case, the authors are responsible for the published material.
+All the pages should be numbered.
+Abbreviations should be standardized and used only when absolutely necessary after full explanation on first use.
+The editorial board reserves the right to edit submitted manuscripts to conform to the journal's style.
+In any case, the responsibility of the published material rests with the authors.

 Names and e-mail addresses entered on this magazine site will be used exclusively for the stated purposes of this magazine and will not be used for any other purpose or provided to any other party.